 This disruption would make my business a place that is less appealing to my customers and therefore impacting my bottom line.
-No I have not.
-Without the decrees in place, the harassment from ASCAP and BMI will only get worse.
-No In order to keep paying artists, it is vital that these decrees are not eliminated or sunset.
+Yes many times, via repeated bullying & repeated phone call tactics threatening legal action.
+Threatening letters also.
+Calls to get a credit card number from any staff who answers the phone.
+My jukebox is licensed already Without the decrees in place, the harassment from ASCAP and BMI will only get worse.
+Yes...did have karaoke booked.
+In order to keep paying artists, it is vital that these decrees are not eliminated or sunset.